cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 back to the default branch if not, then finally all branches.

-With this intelligence you can monitor, run, and fix tests locally within CI workflows, and then further dig into your results by clicking through to the Dashboard.
+With this intelligence you can monitor, run, and fix tests locally within CI workflows, and then further dig into your results by clicking through to Cypress Cloud.

-The runs data is sourced from the Dashboard (see [note above](#Overview)) so should be the same everywhere.
+The runs data is sourced from Cypress Cloud (see [note above](#Overview)) so it will be the same everywhere.

 #### Average duration